LyricFinancial/integration-guides/documentation/docs/11_Server_Integration/01_Royalty_Sales_Data/02_Security.md

     jwe.setHeader(SIGNATURE, jws.compact())

-Messages will be rejected of the content SHA256 hash does not match the value in the JWS.
+Messages will be rejected if the content SHA256 hash does not match the value in the JWS.

 #### KeyId

 As shown previously you must set the "kid" header of the JWS and JWE objects.
 For the JWS the keyID will be created in the Lyric [key management tool](/secure/settings/#/settings).
-The keyId to use for JWE's is associated with Lyric's key.
-For now, use "lyric-03-2016"
+The keyId to use for JWE's is keyId for the "Lyric Api" key that you generated.

 #### Payload